 In addition, chronic dissociation can impede the formation of close relationships and impact an individual’s overall well-being.
 Ultimately, then, while dissociation may be helpful in the short term, it cannot ultimately shield us from the full range of human emotions.

-Rather than suppressing our feelings, we would all be better off facing them head-on and working through them in an honest and intentional way.
+Rather than suppressing our feelings, we would all be better off facing them head-on and working through them honestly and intentionally.

 Projection as a defense mechanism is often thought of as unhealthy and harmful, but this is not always the case.
-In fact, some defense mechanisms can be vital for coping with stressful situations in life.
+Some defense mechanisms can be vital for coping with stressful situations in life.

 For instance, humor is an excellent defense mechanism that allows us to deal with difficult challenges by expressing our feelings openly and making others laugh.

 Not only does humor help us to manage our emotions in the moment, but it also provides long-term relief by allowing us to look at challenges from a different perspective.

 By taking ourselves less seriously, we can better cope with even the most stressful events and find more joy in our daily lives.
 Therefore, though defense mechanisms may seem negative on the surface, they can be essential tools for building resilience in the face of adversity.

 The Problem With Projection